gioele/pw/README.md

 Usage
 -----

-First you need to tell pw what key should be used to encrypt the data.
+First you need to tell pw which key should be used to encrypt the data.

     $ echo "GPG_KEY=mel@example.com" > ~/.config/pw

-Then you add some password
+Then you add a password interactively

     $ pw-insert